Bit-Nation/pangea-electron/README.md

 > Uncaught Exception:
 > Error: Module version mismatch.
 Expected 50, got 48.

-It means your installed node version is not compatible with the version of Electron patchwork uses.
+It means your installed node version is not compatible with the version of Electron pangea uses.
 You'll need to rebuild your node module folder using:

 ```bash
 $ npm run rebuild